 Research

 Unanticipated technologies can blossom from seemingly unrelated developments.
 Solid-state quantum theory gave us the transistor; the economics of video-gaming gave us scaling in GPU production which, in turn, precipitated the achievability of modern AI.
-In 2019, we demonstrated the capacity for the newest generation of DNA sequencing methods to do something qualitatively similar for the way we probe living systems.
+Our laboratory develops DNA microscopy -- a sequencing-based approach to spatial biology that extends from two-dimensional cell cultures to three-dimensional intact organisms.

 Take the following simple example.
 Let's say that you want to map the locations of every person on the surface of the earth.
 There are two ways you can imagine approaching this problem.
 One is, you can send up a satellite around the earth and take photographs.
 Two is, you can look at the Bluetooth pings between individuals' mobile phones.
 If you record enough of those pings, you can reconstruct everyone's relative positions without prior knowledge (or a map).
 DNA microscopy achieves this for biomolecules, instead of people.
 In short, in DNA microscopy, rather than using a large apparatus to zero in on specific locations within the sample, we deploy a massive mix of random, artificial DNA molecules, that give each biomolecule its own unique molecular identity (a molecular IP address).